ErujKashif/resolve-and-verify/README.md

 EMAIL_USER=your_email
 EMAIL_PASS=your_email_app_password

+FIREBASE_SERVICE_ACCOUNT=your_secure_firebase_configuration

-Start the backend:
+Start the development server:

 npm run dev

-or:
+If the project does not define a development script, use:

 npm start

-The backend will normally run on:
+The backend is configured to run on:

 http://localhost:5000
-3. Frontend Setup
+Frontend Setup

-Open a new terminal:
+Open a new terminal.

 cd frontend

+Install dependencies:

 npm install

-Configure the backend API URL according to the environment configuration used by the frontend.
+Configure the frontend API URL according to the environment configuration used by the application.

 Example: